thanhle88/thanhle88.github.io/_pages/about.md

   - /about.html
 ---

-Ph.D. in Signal Processing \
+Ph.D. in Computer Science and Signal Processing \
 [University of Orléans, INSA CVL, PRISME](https://www.univ-orleans.fr/fr/prisme) \
 Orleans, France

 Biography
 -----
 I am currently a postdoctoral reseacher at the University of Orléans, INSA CVL, PRISME, France.
-I received my B.Sc. and M.Sc. degrees in Electronics and Communications from Vietnam National University Hanoi, VNU-UET, in 2016 and 2018 respectively, and my Ph.D. degree in Signal Processing from the University of Orléans, INSA CVL, PRISME, France in 2022.
+I received my B.Sc. and M.Sc. degrees in Electronics and Communications from Vietnam National University Hanoi, VNU-UET, in 2016 and 2018 respectively, and my Ph.D. degree in Computer Science and Signal Processing from the University of Orléans, INSA CVL, PRISME, France in 2022.
 My research interests include signal processing and its applications, e.g., subspace analysis/tracking, tensor decomposition/tracking, system identification, and biomedical signal processing.

 Contact